selenak666/BigData_USCD/README.md

-# BigData_USCD
+# Big Data Specialization

-Big Data Specialization
+Drive better business decisions with an overview of how big data is organized, analyzed, and interpreted.
+Apply your insights to real-world problems and questions.